 touted as “one of the most thoughtful, sensitively designed public spaces built in new york in years,” the views of the west side from the elevated walkway offer a unique and truly stunning perspective of the city. guiding you through a secret landscape of derelict buildings, narrow urban canyons and river views, it allows you to make entirely new visual connections between different parts of manhattan while maintaining a remarkably intimate relationship with the surrounding streets.

-here are a few of my favourite views:
+see the gallery below for a few of my favourite views!

-with many thanks to the lovely arianna for photographs 1, 2, 3, and 9. blogtour nyc was sponsored by: miele, samuel heath, rotsen furniture, scholtes, du verre, mmpi (organisers of ad show 2012), blanco america, poggenpohl, spirit of sports, victoria and albert baths, jenn air, big ass fans, modern aire, vitra, wallunica and mix magazine.
+fabric of my life was in new york as part of blogtour nyc, sponsored by: miele, samuel heath, rotsen furniture, scholtes, du verre, mmpi (organisers of ad show 2012), blanco america, poggenpohl, spirit of sports, victoria and albert baths, jenn air, big ass fans, modern aire, vitra, wallunica and mix magazine.